balkiranil/Attitude-determination-and-control/README.md

 ## Quaternion Attitude Representation for Small Satellite Transformed from Euler Angles
 The subject of the program is to characterize the attitude dynamics of the Low Earth Orbit Satellite in terms of quaternions.
-Euler angles and angular velocity vectors taken from the first homework and quaternion are found and then quaternion rates are found with these values.
+Euler angles and angular velocity vectors taken from the first program and quaternion are found and then quaternion rates are found with these values.
 There are 4 parameters in quaternions, one of which is scalar, others are vectoral.

 ## Modified Rodrigues Parameters Representation for Small Satellite Using Quaternions